I am a recovering academic having taught college-level photography and computer graphics for many years. There, I’ve admitted it.

 Today, my interest in the social intersection of art and American culture continues as I constantly explore new platforms with which to engage the public.
 In 1999 I was the first artist to use eBay, by auctioning his demographics to the highest bidder.
 In response to 9/11 I created Dichotomy, It Was a Matter of Time and Place, a 9/11 storytelling project.
 This website was a finalist at the SXSW Interactive Festival.
 In 2008, to the chagrin of even my most ardent supporters, I used Twitter to tweet my root canal live to dentists across North America.
 Since 2010, under the guise of the Chamomile Tea Party I have been remixing World War II-era propaganda posters with new text about the rancor so prevalent in contemporary American political discourse.
 And in the months just before the 2012 election I purchased ad space in Washington, DC’s subway to extend the reach of these messages.

 During the week I am the Lead Producer in New Media Initiatives at the Smithsonian American Art Museum.
-In 2005 I proposed and helped launch the Smithsonian’s first blog, Eye Level and have served as its managing editor since its inception.
+In 2005 I proposed and helped launch the Smithsonian’s first blog, Eye Level and served as its managing editor for 13 years.
 I have a particular interest in how social media affects organizational structure and fuels change.
 In my article Confessions of a Long Tail Visionary I talk about the culture shift taking place as organizations increase their reliance on social media.
 My follow-up piece, Clearing the Path for Sisyphus, discusses the transformative effects social media has had on our relationships with our co-workers as organizations move from single voice models to multiple voices.
 In November 2012 I continued my study of organizational change by presenting And the Process-Oriented Will Inherit the Earth at the Museum Computer Network conference in Seattle.